About

 Webdesign: Glory Milidoni, Stefano Morello.

 Many thanks to Patrick Hynes for letting me use his drawing of Spike Anarkie in the website's logo.
-And many thanks to Spike Anarkie for lending himself to this – we all know how sensitive he can be when it comes to institutions.
+And many thanks to Spike Anarkie for lending himself to this – we all know how sensitive he can be when it comes to higher education institutions.

 All rights to the material in the archive belong to their respective owners, to whom I am grateful for trusting me with the digital preservation of their work.